li-shangru/WikipediaDarkTheme/README.md

 ## Introduction

-Wikipedia Dark Theme is a script to give wikipedia pages a black color theme.
+Wikipedia Dark Theme is a script to give wikipedia pages a dark color theme.
-I use wikipedia a lot, the white background really bugs me much.
-Especially after staring at a dark IDE for some time.
-Hence I made a Javascript to solve it.
+The script reverts the text color and set the page background to black.
+Provide a premium reading experience during both day and night.
+Easy on the eyes, pleasant in the heart.
 _Note: using this script will affect page loading speed._

 ## Installation